Mexicans In The U.S. Are Sending Home More Money Than Ever

 Orozco can't be sure why.
 Though he regularly does large-scale surveys of Mexican migrants, "I haven't asked that question," he notes.

-But he says a possible explanation is that many Mexican migrants who would have gone back to Mexico are now staying put in the United States.
-His survey research indicates that from 2011 to 2016 the median length of time a Mexican migrant has lived in the United States increased from seven years to 12.
+A possible explanation, he says, is that many Mexican migrants who would have gone back to Mexico are now staying put in the United States.
+His survey research indicates that from 2011 to 2016, the median length of time a Mexican migrant has lived in the United States increased from seven years to 12.
 Some migrants are deterred by rising violence back in their hometowns, says Orozco.

-Also, he says, for migrants who are in the United States illegally, stricter U.S. border enforcement under the Obama Administration has raised the stakes of going home.
+Also, he says, for migrants who are in the United States illegally, stricter U.S. border enforcement under the Obama administration has raised the stakes of going home.
 Many now worry that if they leave the United States they'll never be able to get back in.

 Whatever their reasons, Orozco posits that the fact that more Mexican migrants are remaining in the United States means many people who previously would have simply brought cash home in their pockets may now be sending it via money transfers.

 The growing importance of remittances is particularly significant in light of proposals that President Trump has floated to confiscate or otherwise target this flow in order to pressure Mexico into paying for an expansion of the border wall.
-During the campaign Trump discussed various versions of the idea — including some that could potentially impact remittances to all countries, not just those to Mexico.
+During the campaign, Trump discussed various versions of the idea — including some that could potentially impact remittances to all countries, not just those to Mexico.
 As much as such a move would affect Mexico — for which remittances account for just over 2 percent of GDP — the ramifications could actually be greatest for the region's poorest, most violence-prone countries.
 Remittances make up nearly 20 percent of GDP for Honduras and El Salvador, for instance.
 And in the case of Haiti they account for one-fourth.